 One of the most common types of addiction treatment is intensive outpatient programs (IOP).
 This type of treatment can be used as an aftercare or step down program once a person has completed an inpatient program.
 IOP is also a viable option for individuals with a less severe substance use disorder or who cannot otherwise attend an inpatient program.

 In addition to substance use disorders, IOP can also be used to help overcome mental health disorders, eating disorders, and other dependencies.
 IOP isn’t for everyone, so discussing this option with a doctor is best before making the decision to participate in an outpatient program.

 What Is An Intensive Outpatient Program?

-Unlike inpatient treatment, IOP does not require patients to reside at the rehab facility.
 This allows individuals to continue with their daily responsibilities while simultaneously receiving treatment.

 An intensive outpatient program typically requires people to attend the program several days a week for a few hours each day.
 Each program will vary; however, many IOPs offer evening hours to accommodate people going to work or school.

 IOPs may be used as a primary source of treatment or as a stepping stone back into the community once a person has completed an inpatient program.
 The main function of an IOP is to provide individuals with coping mechanisms as well as relapse prevention strategies.